-The ‘digital brand experience’ bar has been raised.
-Are you keeping up?
+The ‘digital B2B brand experience’ bar has been raised

-In B2B, a powerful online presence has always been important, but the last twelve months have shown just how influential it now is for your buying centre.
-As your potential customers increasingly use digital channels for research and making purchase decisions before engaging with sales teams, your digital brand experience needs to be a cut above the rest.
+In B2B, a powerful online presence has never been so important for buying centres.
+As your potential customers increasingly use digital channels for research and purchase decisions before engaging with sales teams, your digital brand experience needs to be a cut above the rest.

-Now that you are unable to engage and nurture prospects face to face, where the strength and experience of your salespeople can shine through, your digital assets must come into their own.
-You need to be certain that they are precisely on point across every channel and touchpoint, or it will only serve to demonstrate a lack of understanding of your customers’ needs and pains.
+This necessity for effective digital brand experiences is underscored by the decrease in face–to face interactions, where the strength and experience of your salespeople can shine through.
+You need to be certain that your digital assets are precisely on point across every channel and touchpoint, or it will only serve to demonstrate a lack of understanding of your customers’ needs and pains.

 There’s no denying the opportunity: McKinsey concludes that digital leaders in B2B achieve up to five times the revenue growth and up to eight times the EBIT growth of their peers.
 However, while everyone is talking about digital lead generation and ABM, these are just cogs in the overall digital machine; there’s a bigger branding and customer experience picture to take care of, and tomorrow’s winners are the ones who can put it all together.